taehee5525/2127_JuniorDesign/README.md

   2) Go inside the TechPay folder
   3) do "npm install"
   4) once the installation is completed, do "npx react-native run-android"
-  5) If "npx react-native run-android" do not work,
+  5) If "npx react-native run-android" does not work,
   6) Open android studio, In the Device Manager section run "wipe data"
   7) Then in your terminal, do "cd android" then "./gradlew clean"
   8) Once the cleaning is doen, do "cd .." then do "npx react-native run-android" again.
 It should work now!